These oral and written histories feature individuals who were below the age of 16 in July 1967.

 In this interview, Harper discusses growing up in Detroit including life before, during, and after the 1967 disturbance.
 She tells the story of the death of her brother, who was shot by a National Guardsman, and the lasting effects of the event on…

-Daniel O'Brien recalls his experiences living along 8 mile and witnessing racism and violence.
+Daniel O'Brien recalls his experiences living along Eight Mile and witnessing racism and violence.

 Marsha Greene discusses growing up in Detroit, first on the east side on Vernor Avenue, later on the west side in three different neighborhoods.
 She discussed highlights of her childhood including family, friends, and neighbors as well as her…